gurobase/javser/README.md

 JAVser is powered by the JavMax's API ([JavMax website](https://www.javmax.co/en)) and has the same search functionality (if you're familiar with how searching is performed there.

-You can download JAVser by navigating to the **releases** folder or by clicking [here](https://github.com/gurobase/javser/raw/master/release/app-release.apk)
+You can download JAVser by navigating to the **release** folder or by clicking [here](https://github.com/gurobase/javser/raw/master/release/app-release.apk)